Top 5 Things to Do in Phnom Penh with Kids

 Location: National Road 2 | Takmao Province, Phnom Penh, Cambodia

-Still the royal residence of the Cambodian King, the Royal Palace is one of the most visited attractions in Phnom Penh.
+Still, the royal residence of the Cambodian King, the Royal Palace, is one of the most visited attractions in Phnom Penh.
 Though you are not allowed to access the living quarters of the King, there is enough to make your visit worthwhile.
 You can take a stroll with your children around the many delicately designed buildings while learning about the intriguing Khmer history and its magnificent architecture.
-Adjacent to The Royal Palace is Silver Pagoda whose floor is made up of 5329 silver tiles and which houses the Emerald Buddha.
+Adjacent to The Royal Palace is the Silver Pagoda, whose floor is made up of 5329 silver tiles and which houses the Emerald Buddha.

 Opening hours: 8:00 am - 11:00 am, 2:00 pm - 5:00 pm (daily)

-You will find a great variety of handicrafts and antiquities (many fake), from silks to silver jewellery, fabrics, musical instruments, miniature Bhuddhas, and more.
-It's also possible to shop for clothing brands like Banana Republic, Billabong, Calvin Klein, Colombia, Gap and Next at knock down prices.
+You will find a great variety of handicrafts and antiquities (many fake), from silks to silver jewelry, fabrics, musical instruments, miniature Buddhas, and more.
+It's also possible to shop for clothing brands like Banana Republic, Billabong, Calvin Klein, Colombia, Gap, and Next at knockdown prices.

 Location: Corner of Street 163 and Street 444, Phnom Penh, Cambodia

 Enjoy a late afternoon cruise with your kids after a day of exploring the city.
-Cruising slowly at sunset along the riverfront offers you splendid views of Mekong River and some of the most fascinating city attractions such as the Royal Palace, Phnom Penh skyline and National Museum.
+Cruising slowly at sunset along the riverfront offers you splendid views of the Mekong River and some of the most fascinating city attractions, such as the Royal Palace, Phnom Penh skyline, and the National Museum.
 You'll also have the chance to see charming floating fishing villages and catch a glimpse of their way of life along the way.
-Some cruises offer live traditional Khmer music, dinner buffet, optional drinks (beers, cocktails and coffee).
+Some cruises offer live traditional Khmer music, a dinner buffet, and optional drinks (beers, cocktails, and coffee).

 There is no better place for your kids to escape the heat and have fun than in the air-conditioned, child-friendly Kids City after they get bored of seeing the sights.
 Located in the center of Phnom Penh, this large indoor entertainment center provides a variety of entertaining and educative activities for kids of all ages.
 And the good thing is that you can play with them as well.

-Toddler Town creates safe, educational environment for kids under 4 years old to run, jump and be stimulated, with interactive preschool games, bouncy and fixed slides, tunnels, etc., all overseen by kid-friendly, well-trained staff.
+Toddler Town creates a safe, educational environment for kids under 4 years old to run, jump, and be stimulated, with interactive preschool games, bouncy and fixed slides, tunnels, etc., all overseen by kid-friendly, well-trained staff.

 For older kids, there are other areas to keep them busy and happy.
-The Playground has a ball pool, slides, trampolines, inflatables and baby bumper cars for 4-12-year olds, which is great to burn off some of their excess energy.
+The Playground has a ball pool, slides, trampolines, inflatables, and baby bumper cars for 4-to12-year-olds, which is great to burn off some of their excess energy.
 Clip and Climb is one of the most visited areas, with 28 different climbing walls for building all levels of skills.
 If your kids are adventurous, let them try the Vertical Slide and the Leap of Faith.
-The Science Discovery is a fun, well-designed interactive science learning zone where your kids will find out what is behind the fascinating world and play with air maze, gravity well, high wire bike and hot air balloon.
+The Science Discovery is a fun, well-designed interactive science learning zone where your kids will find out what is behind the fascinating world and play with an air maze, gravity well, high wire bike, and hot air balloon.

 Opening hours: 10:00 am - 8:00 pm (Monday - Friday) 9:00 am - 8:00 pm (Saturday/Sunday/Holiday)